voxlol/projectjellyfish/docs/developer-guides/front_end_development_workflow.md

 ```

-Adding a new dependency to Project Jellyfish is now a three part process:
+Adding a new dependency to Project Jellyfish is now a three-part process:

 1).
 Confirm the existence and name of the asset on <a href="https://rails-assets.org" target="_blank">Rails Assets</a> then add it within the dependency and _do_ this in the gemfile.
 For this example we'll add the **leaflet** dependency.
 ```ruby